leo27945875/Python_Stable_3D_Truss_Analysis/detail/truss_optimization.md

 ## Customization

-As long as you comply with the function signiture and the meaning of every input, output varible, it's possible to customize your own generic algorithm by **`inheriting`** class GA in slientruss3d.
+As long as you comply with the function signiture and the meaning of every input, output variable, it's possible to customize your own generic algorithm by **`inheriting`** class GA in slientruss3d.
 The following are the methods you could perhaps override them to make your own custom GA.

 ```python
 class CustomGA(GA):